wp-plugins/videowhisper-video-presentation/readme.txt

 * Transcoding for iOS HTML5 HLS
 * Presentation post type (to easily control access per room)
 * Frontend room management
+* Setup paid rooms with myCred integration

 **Moderators** control what participant is displayed on main screen (speaker) and can also add an additional participant (inquirer) to ask questions or assist.
+Selected roles can create free/paid rooms and are automatically moderators of these rooms.

 **Participants** can change their public status (i.e. request to speak), upload and download room files, text and video chat depending on setup permissions.